aycabingul/Object_Detection_Classification_-_Ford_Otosan_P2/fundamentals.md

 Convolutional neural networks are deep neural networks that are mainly used to classify images (for example, to name what they see), cluster by similarity (photo search), and perform object recognition in scenes.

 --   CNN learns the filters automatically without mentioning it explicitly.
 These filters help in extracting the right and relevant features from the input data.
 --  CNN captures the  **spatial features**  from an image.
 Spatial features refer to the arrangement of pixels and the relationship between them in an image.
-They help us in identifying the object accurately, the location of an object, as well as its relation with other objects in an image
+They help us in identifying the object accurately, the location of an object, as well as its relation with other objects in an image.

 (Bir evrişimsel sinir ağı (ConvNet / Convolutional neural networks -CNN), bir girdi görüntüsünü alıp, görüntüdeki çeşitli görünüşleri/nesneleri birbirinden ayırabilen derin öğrenme algoritmasıdır.